kb-022/iot-attestation-system/README.md

 ### Gateway Device
 Rust-based firmware running on Raspberry Pi with TPM integration for hardware-backed signing.
+The LetsTrust TPM is attached to the Raspberry Pi for hardware integration.

 ### Edge Device
 Simulated Rust-based edge device for temperature sensing.